BRuslanB/family-budget/README.md

 # Family Budget Tracker Application
-This is a Java-based application backed by a REST API and a frontend, designed to help families track their expenses and manage their income.
+This Java-based application is backed by a REST API and a frontend, designed to help families track their expenses and manage their income.

-Note: This Family Budget Tracker application is built for training and educational purposes only.
+Note: This Family Budget Tracker application is only built for training and educational purposes.
 It is not intended for commercial or production use.

 ## Features
 The Family Budget Tracker application allows users to:

-* Register for an account and login securely
+* Register for an account and log in securely
 * Add and manage family members
 * Add and manage expense categories
 * Record and track expenses for each family member and category
 * View and filter expense reports by date range, family member, and category
 * Set and monitor income limits for each category

-* ## Technologies Used
+## Technologies Used
 The Family Budget Tracker application is built using the following technologies:

 * Java 17